bvandewe/events-player/notes/OAUTH_ARCHITECTURE.md

 # OAuth Architecture - Hybrid Authentication

+> **⚠️ Important Update**: The authentication mode detection described in this document has been simplified.
+The frontend now determines mode from authentication state rather than backend configuration.
+See [MODE_DETECTION_CASE_STUDY.md](MODE_DETECTION_CASE_STUDY.md) for the actual implementation details.

 ## Overview

 This document describes the OAuth/OIDC authentication architecture for the CloudEvents Player that works seamlessly in two deployment scenarios: